 ReputationDefender® Standard Terms of Service

-These Standard Terms of Service (“Terms of Service”) govern the purchase and provision of ReputationDefender® Services (the “Services”) by ReputationDefender LLC (the “Company”) to its customer (the “Client”) and are incorporated into Client’s agreement to purchase such Services (“Service Agreement”) as if set forth fully therein.
+These Standard Terms of Service (“Terms of Service”) govern the purchase and provision of ReputationDefender® Services (the “Services”) from NortonLifeLock Inc. in the Americas and NortonLifeLock Ireland Limited in rest of the world (the “Company”) by its customer (the “Client”) and are incorporated into Client’s agreement to purchase such Services (“Service Agreement”) as if set forth fully therein.

 2. AUTHORIZATIONS AND CLIENT RESPONSIBILITIES